 What makes Xtend-Life's Omega 3 / DHA Fish Oil so fresh?

 Professional product management and control is the answer.
-Over the last eight years, we have been bordering on being paranoid about the way our fish oil is handled and processed.
-This goes all the way back to how the fish is handled on board when it is caught.
-This is particularly crucial for our hoki oil and we are probably the only company in this industry that has full traceability for our hoki; which is crucial as we use it in its natural form.
+Over the last twelve years, we have been bordering on being paranoid about the way our fish oil is handled and processed.
+This is particularly crucial for our hoki oil; which we use it in its natural triglyceride form.

-At Xtend-Life, we endeavour to give you the freshest products possible.
+At Xtend-Life, we endeavour to provide you with the freshest products possible.
 We are very proud of our 'fresh, pure and natural' policy and strive to maintain our exceptionally high standards.

 Proof that we're fresh

-Before we prove our levels of freshness, it's important to remind you that freshness is measured by oxidation.
+Before we provide our levels of freshness, it is important to understand that freshness is measured by oxidation.
 Always look out for the total oxidation (TOTOX) value on the supplier's COA – it is made up of two components:

 - Anisidine value